promptery/promptery/README.md

 ### Run

-Make sure that Ollama is reachable on your machine and serving at least one model.
+Ensure Ollama is reachable and serving at least one model.
 Start Promptery afterwards.

 ## Contributing

-Community contributions are very welcome, especially in the areas of testing and packaging.

-You can contribute via issues and pull requests (PRs).
+Community contributions are welcome, especially in testing and packaging.
+Contribute via issues and pull requests.

 ## License

-Promptery is licensed under the [GPL 3.0](LICENSE) license.
+Promptery is licensed under the [GPL-3.0](LICENSE) license.